Flat Roof Replacement Cost [2024]

 £300

-Labour Costs and Time Frames
+Roofing Labour Costs & Time Frames

-Replacing a roof will take much more time, with the standard duration for the removal and replacement of a single garage roof takes around 7 to 8 hours.
+Replacing a roof will take much more time, with the standard duration for the removal and replacement of a single garage roof taking around 7 to 8 hours.
 A garage roof replacement cost, including labour, will, of course, vary depending on the type of roof you choose.
 For example, labour for a felt, rubber or fibreglass roof costs around £300 for two tradesmen, although some roofers charge up to £55 per square metre.

-What Does Replacing a Flat Roof Entail?
+What Does Replacing a Flat Roof Involve?

 Flat roofs are made up of roofing timbers or joists which are laid across walls at a specified distance apart; then they are covered with some sort of boards or sheeting that usually need to be waterproofed.
 There are many different types of flat roof materials, although EPDM or rubber and fibreglass are the most popular types.

-When replacing a flat roof, it makes sense to fit new fascia boards at the same time, as these will have to removed anyway, so you are already paying the labour for half the job anyway!
+When replacing a flat roof, it makes sense to fit new fascia boards at the same time, as these will have to be removed anyway, so you are already paying the labour for half the job anyway!
 In addition, a flat roof that has been leaking may also need the roof joists themselves treated or even replaced if they are damp and rotting.

 It makes no sense to fit a new roof on top of rotting joists.
 So a joiner or carpenter may be required, along with a decorator to finish the interior.